assyrianic/Tagha/README.md

+# THIS branch is deprecated, please use `scripts` branch.
+This is here to show case the original VM that I advanced off from the very original.
+As you could see I made more improvements since the very beginning but code is gradual.

 # Crown Virtual Machine
 Crown is minimal yet complex stack-based virtual machine, written in C, designed to run C. Why is it named 'Crown'?
 Because C is king in the programming world :P